-Introducing our new COVID-19 Library Services & Collections help guide!
+Check out our COVID-19 Library Services & Collections help guide!

-While our building is closed, the Library is still here for you, with expanded online collections and librarians and staff available to help you virtually, via our Ask a Librarian Services (chat, text, and email).
+While our building remains closed, the Library is still here for you, with expanded online collections and librarians and staff available to help you virtually, via our Ask a Librarian Services (chat, text, email, and zoom).

-Now we’ve put our COVID-19 e-resources and new policies into one, convenient help guide.
+We’ve put our COVID-19 e-resources and policies into one, convenient help guide.

-Many of these online resources have been made available by publishers like MIT Press and University of California Press for the duration of the semester in response to the crisis.
+Many of these online resources have been made available by publishers like MIT Press and University of California Press for a limited time in response to the crisis.
 Please visit the guide at https://purchase.libguides.com/COVID-19

 The Library has been working with faculty to purchase ebook editions (where available) of required texts previously available on physical reserve.
 We are prioritizing ebooks in response to the move to remote learning.